BOLIVIA

 Overall it was good

-I didn't have to worry about rabies, so I didn't get vaccinated, but there were many Nora-like dogs in various places.
-The risk of being bitten was probably low, but it was a little disgusting.
+I was told there was no need to worry about rabies, so I didn’t get vaccinated, but there were a lot of stray-looking dogs everywhere.
+The risk of being bitten was probably low, but it still made me a bit uneasy.

-The guide at Salar de Uyuni was also very helpful and helpful.
+The guide at the Uyuni Salt Flats was also very dedicated and left a good impression.

-The other guides were generally kind, but some of them were veterans and a little self-paced, so I had the impression that they could have been a little more attentive.
+The other guides were generally kind as well, though some of the more experienced ones seemed a bit set in their ways, and I felt they could have been a bit more attentive.

 plane Bolivia